mostwantedduck/setup-machines/README.md

-On the Windows VM, open a PowerShell prompt as Administrator and run:
+On the Windows VM, open a powershell prompt as **Administrator** and run:

 ```powershell
 PS > Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Force